sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 ### Build a Shepherd JS Tour

 We'll be referencing the [ShepherdJS documentation](https://shepherdjs.dev/docs/tutorial-02-usage.html), which tells us all we need to create steps for our workshop.
-Our steps need an ID, which HTML element we'll be attaching to, some buttons, a message, and finally a function which updates our tour progress, so we can keep track of it on our kintone app!
+Our steps need an ID, which HTML element we'll be attaching to, some buttons, a message, and finally a function which updates our tour progress, so we can keep track of it on our Kintone app!

 From [./content.js](../frontend/src/content.js):